Fakirhat Upazila: Fakirhat (town)

 The area of the town is 22.09 km2.
 It has a population of 23476; male 51.93%, female 48.07%.
 The density of population is 1063 per km2.
 The literacy rate among the town's inhabitants is 47.4%.
 The town has one dak bungalow (rest house).

 The administration of Fakirhat Thana was established in 1869; this was then turned into an upazila in 1983.

 Transport

 Pucca roads cover a length of 61 km, semi pucca 10 km, and mud roads 563 km; waterways cover a length of 30 nmi and railways 10 km.
 There are three railway stations, but at present, all railway stations are inoperational.

 The traditional means of transport are bullock cart and palanquin.
 These means of transport are extinct or nearly extinct.

 Education

 Fakirhat's educational institutions include three colleges, a technical college, 24 non-government high schools, two government high schools, 27 madrasas, 53 government primary schools and 20 non-government primary schools.
-The noted institutions are Mulghar Government High School (1857) and Bahirdia High School (1892).
+The noted institutions are Mulghar Government High School (1857),Bahirdia High School (1892), Betaga United M.L High School (1958).